Nonadiabatic transition state theory

 Nonadiabatic transition state theory (NA-TST) is a powerful tool to predict rates of chemical reactions from a computational standpoint.
-NA-TST has been introduced in 1988 by Prof. J.C.
+NA-TST was introduced in 1988 by Prof. J.C.
 Lorquet.
-In general, all of the assumptions taking place in traditional transition state theory (TST) are also used in NA-TST but with some corrections.
-First, a spin-forbidden reaction proceeds through the minimum energy crossing point (MECP) rather than through transition state (TS).
-Second, unlike TST, the probability of transition is not equal to unity during the reaction and treated as a function of internal energy associated with the reaction coordinate.
-At this stage non-relativistic couplings responsible for mixing between states is a driving force of transition.
+In general, all of the assumptions used in traditional transition state theory (TST) are also used in NA-TST but with some corrections.
+First, a spin-forbidden reaction proceeds through the minimum energy crossing point (MECP) rather than through a transition state (TS).
+Second, unlike TST, the probability of transition is not equal to unity during the reaction and is treated as a function of internal energy associated with the reaction coordinate.
+At this stage non-relativistic couplings responsible for mixing between states are a driving force of transition.
 For example, the larger spin-orbit coupling at MECP the larger the probability of transition.
 NA-TST can be reduced to the traditional TST in the limit of unit probability.